This page describes Kubernetes Deployment objects and their use in Google Kubernetes Engine (GKE).

 kubectl describe deployments.

 Deployments can ensure that at least one less than the desired number of replicas are running, with at most one Pod being unavailable.
-Similarly, Deployments can ensure that at least one more than the desired number of replicas, with at most one more Pod than desired running.
+Similarly, Deployments can ensure that at most one more than the desired number of replicas are running, with at most one more Pod than desired running.

 You can roll back an update using the